-There are three lists - applicants can only be on one list.
+There are 3 housing lists - applicants can only be on one list.

 General Needs Waiting List - application will be prioritised by total points, in line with the Allocation Policy.